HorizenOfficial/eon/doc/nativesc/contracts/ForgerStakes.md

      Create a new stake and assign it to the forger identified by the specified public key + vrf key.
      Vrf key is split in two separate parameters, being longer than 32 bytes.
-     The owner parameter is the address authorized to remove the stake by calling the withdraw functions.
+     The owner parameter is the address authorized to remove the stake by calling the withdraw function.
      The amount of the stake is specified in the "value" field of the transaction.

 - withdraw